 It is certainly food for thought.
 I try not to live in the past, yet I can’t help but be intrigued and fascinated with the seemingly mysterious lives of my Italian ancestors.
 As a foodie and travel nut, my interests always seem to turn to what they were eating and where the food came from.

 My grandmother had a homemade scrapbook of her favorite recipes.
 She had moved out to California as a young woman and began her lifelong career as a homemaker.
 Because she wanted to personify the perfect American housewife, she left her Italian side in Boston where she grew up.
-Most of the recipes in her collection where Betty Crocker type dishes like meatloaf and Jello salad.
+Most of the recipes in her collection were Betty Crocker type dishes like meatloaf and Jello salad.

 Nana’s recipe book

 But I have this cherished Italian recipe from her collection; Nana’s Fettuccine Alfredo.
 The weird part is that this dish is made with cream and butter, which are usually ingredients found in Northern Italian dishes and her family was from the South of Italy.
-Well, just like most family histories, many of the details are shrouded with mystery and unanswered questions.
+Well, just like most family histories, many of the details are shrouded in mystery and unanswered questions.
 For now, here is Nana’s Fettuccine Alfredo recipe.
 It is classic, and, oh so rich and creamy.